haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/bootstrap/magento-how-to-set.md

 <h3 id="config-bootparam-mode">Set the mode using an environment variable</h3>
 You can specify Magento bootstrap variables as system-wide environment variables, which enables all processes to use them.

-For example, you can use the `MAGE_PROFILER` system environment variable to specify a mode as follows:
+例如， you can use the `MAGE_PROFILER` system environment variable to specify a mode as follows:

 	MAGE_PROFILER={firebug|csv|<custom value>}